Starlink Prices and Plans

 The 100 Mbps and 200 Mbps plans are only available in select areas.
 If they don't appear when you enter your address on Starlink's website, your only Residential option is the Max plan at $140/month.
 This is typically the case in areas with higher network congestion.

 Residential Max includes a free Mini Kit.
 This is a significant perk.
-The Mini Kit normally costs $249 and gives you a portable dish you can take to the cottage, camping, or on vacation.
+The Mini Kit normally costs around $249–$399 and gives you a portable dish you can take to the cottage, camping, or on vacation.
 It comes with discounted Roam service plans, effectively giving you both home and travel internet from a single subscription.

 No contracts on any plan.
 You can cancel anytime.
 Starlink offers a 30-day satisfaction guarantee on new signups, so you can try the service risk-free and return the hardware for a full refund if it doesn't work for you.

 Watch out for congestion surcharges.
 In some high-demand areas, Starlink charges a one-time congestion fee on top of the hardware cost.
 This can range from $100 to several hundred dollars depending on your location.
 You'll see this during checkout before you commit.
+You can read our full Starlink Review here.

 Roam Plans (Travel, RV, Camping, Boating)